saproto/saproto-print/README.md

 # saproto-print
-A small web-accessible print service that allows to print arbitrary PDF files over the internet.
+A small web-accessible print service that allows to print arbitrary PDF files over the internet for Windows.
+Uses the SumatraPDF executable to print via the command line.

 ## Configuration
 Copy the `config.js.example` file to `config.js.example` and change the values.
 The `host` and `port` attributes are for socket binding, the `ips` attribute is an array of IP addresses (not ranges) that are allowed to connect to the service, and the `secret` attritubte provides an additional layer of security.
 The `card` and `document` printers are the printers the application will use to print membership cards and regular documents respectively.
-These need to be the full names as shown when the service is started.
+These need to be the full names.
+Don't forget to create a downloads folder in the services' directory.

 ## Usage
 In order to send a print command to this server, first let the client software assemble an object with the following properties: